Experience the annual fall color show in Ely, Minnesota!

 For a truly memorable Northwoods experience, soar above the fall color show for a stunning view of the autumn scenery.
-Enjoy a bird’s eye view of blue lakes and rivers surrounded by a vibrant palate of reds, yellows, oranges and greens.
+Enjoy a bird’s-eye view of blue lakes and rivers surrounded by a vibrant palette of reds, yellows, oranges, and greens.
 You will see a distinctly wilder appearance in the landscape as you fly over remote areas not accessible by car.

-This sparkling river runs southwest from the edge of the Boundary Waters Canoe Area Wilderness down to Birch Lake, about 10 miles out of Ely.
-A bridge near the U.S. Forest Service campground is a popular spot to take fall-color photographs, and a small, gravel access road leads down to the river for a closer view and a different angle.
+This sparkling river runs southwest from the edge of the Boundary Waters Canoe Area Wilderness (BWCAW) down to Birch Lake, about 10 miles out of Ely.
+A bridge near the U.S. Forest Service campground is a popular spot to take fall color photographs.
+A small, gravel access road leads down to the river for a closer view and a different angle.
 The nearby South Kawishiwi River Pavilion is a historic log building built by the Civilian Conservation Corps in 1933.
-It accommodates 30 or 40 people for special events in a dramatic, fall-color background.
+It accommodates 30 - 40 people for special events in a dramatic, fall-color background.

 The Autumn Resort Experience

-If you know the northwoods around Ely at all, you appreciate the endless diversity of sights and sounds, flora and fauna, and indoor and outdoor adventures that make it a unique vacationland.
-But if you haven’t experienced it in the fall, it’s time to make a plan.
-The autumn symphony awaits.
+Ely has an endless diversity of sights and sounds, flora and fauna, and indoor and outdoor adventures that make it a unique vacation destination.
+It’s time to plan your fall adventure!